masteredward/xavier-system/README.md

   # For "ports" it's mandatory to set all the 3 values, host, container and protocol.
   # If there is no ports to bound, set "ports:" to "ports: []"
   ports:
-  - host: 127.0.0.1:2222 # This is the port that will be bound to the EC2 instance.
+  - host: 127.0.0.1:2222 # This is the port that will be bound in the instance.
     container: 22 # This is the port that will be bound to the xv-container.
     protocol: tcp # This is the port protocol, tcp or udp.
   # For "environments", "name" and "value" must be set for every environment.